BitCircuit/PointCloud2LookingGlass/log.md

 > 3. Seems like it is a mission impossible if there is no camera's parameters such as calibration data.
 >
 > Temporary conclusion: pre-recorded PLY files has to have color information in vertex or face, or only depth information can be plotted.

+- Constructe face if there is no face element present in PLY file (since point cloud generally means the points represents X, Y, and Z, does not necessary contain face element):
+> Reference: `Realistic 3D Face Reconstruction Based on VTK and MFC` doi: 10.1109/ICOIP.2010.271
+> 1. Modify and integrate sample code `Delaunay2D`.
+The face is generated and the 3D model is plotted on the window.
+Problem: If there are multiple objects in the file, and their depth information have significant difference, this algorithm still connects them together.
+> 2. Based on API of `vtkDelaunay2D`.
+Setting Alpha (max distance) should solve the problem from point 1.
+>> a.
+After testing, setting Alpha to 0.075 has a good result to the sample I tested.
+And assume it would be a general result for all.
+Smaller number may result in discrete points near object's edge.
+Larger number may result in everything connects together.
+>> b.
+Found another API which sets tolerance.
+After testing, it would affect the surface smooth.
+If the tolerance too large, the object has low details (i.e. facial features may not be recognized).
+If the tolerance too small, the object surface may become uneven.
+I believe that recognizing facial features has higher priority on this matter.
+Best result is to comment out the command and leave it as default. :joy:
+>
+> 3. Make it as a seperate method, which can be called from the beginning of other methods.
+Note: the face construction takes long time to compute.
+Save the meshed file(s), set a flag in JSON, and load meshed result next time directly.
+> 4. After testing, `vtkPLYWriter` does not write color information by default.
+Need to dig into reader or mapper to get color map.
+>> Solution: adding `writer->SetArrayName("RGB");` to writer.
+>> Worry about what if the original file has alpha data (transparent).
+That would need to be `"RGBA"` (guess from `vtkPLYReader` source code).
+Need a method to read if there is alpha value.
+Write a simplified version of `plyReader` just to determine if there is color and alpha value.

+- In `Realistic 3D Face Reconstruction Based on VTK and MFC`, `vtkTexture` is mentioned, which may map color on polydata.
+After running the example code `ProjectedTexture`, points are painted with color, but they are mismatched.
+Guess this is where the camera's parameter data is used.